jhu-ip/cs220-f25/assign/midterm.md

 ### Development Plan

-Submit your development plan in a plain text file called README (no .txt or other extension) to Gradescope before the October 10th deadline.
+Submit your development plan in a plain text file called README.md to Gradescope before the October 10th deadline.
 As noted above, you can use Markdown formatting to make this look nice.
 Remember to include all team member full names and JHED IDs in your submission.

 ### Midterm Project Partner Evaluation Form